 Sometimes less is more and sometimes more is more.
-While three pots can make a corner of a deck look fabulous, 33 can be stunning too.
-It totally depends on your space and budget.
-However, there are a few things to keep in mind when grouping pots (though the first thing to remember is that there are no rules except to do what pleases you).
+While three pots can make a corner of a deck look fabulous, a dozen can be stunning too.
+It depends on your space and budget.
+However, there are a few things to keep in mind when grouping pots (although the first rule of thumb is that there are no rules except to do what pleases you).

 Odd Numbers Look Right

-Some of the most successful and formal groupings of planters are achieved by making identical planters and repeating them.
-The visual impact is great and depending on the planters and the plantings the effect can be very modern or more traditional.
-These ivy baskets are perfect for this building at Longwood Gardens.
-Also using repeating planters on staircases or on walls or to line driveways or pathways can look amazing.
+Some of the most successful and formal groupings of pots are achieved by designing identical planters with the same type of pot planted with the same kind of plants.
+The visual impact can be stunning, and depending on the pots and the plants growing in them, the effect you achieve can be modern or more traditional.
+The effect of repeating identical planters up staircases, on top of walls, or to line a pathway or driveway can look amazing.